 In relation specifically to 'financial instruments', the Local Government Pension Scheme is a defined benefit pension scheme in relation to which there is currently a deficit as indicated elsewhere in the financial statements.
-The trust is currently paying an employer pension contribution rate of 28.7%.
 The deficit is not considered to be material to the financial statements.